Updated on 23 Jan 2020.

 #2.
 Public Provident Fund

-PPF is traditional and most preferable tax saving investment.
+PPF is a traditional and most preferable tax saving investment.
 It is issued by the central bank which makes this totally secure investment.

 PPF is a long-term tax saving investment option having a lock-in period of 15 years.
 Long tenure also makes PPF a retirement investment option.